Ronaldo sets new Champions League scoring record

 The Portuguese, 32, is having his worst domestic run in front of goal of his nine seasons in Spain, however, having scored only twice in La Liga.

-Ronaldo is expected to be awarded the Ballon d‘Or award for the best player in the world for 2017 on Thursday which would equal Messi’s record of collecting the prize for a fifth time.
+Ronaldo is the favorite to be awarded the Ballon d‘Or award for the best player in the world for 2017 on Thursday which would equal Messi’s record of collecting the prize for a fifth time.